 “I don’t need to do this anymore, but I don’t know what else I would do,” she says with a smile.
 “I never stop being curious and coming up with ideas.
 I always think—what is my next story?”

-In the fall 2017 article “The Wright Stuff,” the location of a photo of Robin Wright and Iran’s ambassador to Rome in the 1980s is misidentified.
-It was taken in Tehran, not Italy, in 2015.
+In the fall 2017 article “The Wright Stuff,” we misidentified the location of a photo of Robin Wright and Iran’s ambassador to Italy in the 1980s.
+It was taken in Tehran, not Rome, in 2015.
 We also misstated Wright’s title at The Michigan Daily.
-She was not the first woman to become sports editor of The Michigan Daily.
-She was the first woman to become a sports editor on The Michigan Daily staff.
+She was not the first woman to become the sports editor (that is, in charge of the sports staff).
+She was the first woman to become one of the sports editors on the sports staff.

 Jennifer Davis, ’95, is a freelance reporter based in Washington, D.C.